ndugger-archive/Exoplanets/README.md

 (WIP) Exoplanets
 ==========

-Using the API from http://exoapi.com/ (currently broken, so using a temporary file with a dump from what I could extract)
+Using the API from http://exoapi.com/

 Demo of the current progress: http://nickdugger.com/exoplanets/